 All windows are double pane clear polymer, bullet proof and shatter resistant.
 They frost over with a voice command.
 Nikko bought the mountain, the valley behind us and the mountain behind that.
 There’s not much reason to frost the windows to the sides and rear, but Kota B does it at night as double protection for the children.
 They are frequently nude in their dorm room and always when they swim.
 It would take a first class telescope to zoom in on them from the surrounding hills and it still wouldn’t reveal much.
 This, however, is the drone era and the things are ubiquitous.

 Eloise and Lauren devised a neat solution.
 Drone patrol.
 Cameras around the house search the sky, programmed to ignore birds and focus on inert matter, metal or plastic polymer and batteries.
 Like Arizona, if a drone approaches within five hundred yards, it will be lasered out of the sky.
 Our Arizona property is still remote, we haven’t had to shoot down any.
 Malibu will be closer to a busy corridor and lots of development.
-People are bound to be curious about the big house on the mountain.
+People are bound to be curious about the huge Victorian mansion on the mountain.

 “I’m impressed Nikko.
 You could have had Grace B monitor all of this from home, but you came out anyway.”

-“We get better results if we seem approachable, not long distance project overseers.
+“We get better results if we seem approachable, not long distance overseers.
 The subs made several useful suggestions regarding materials and plumbing they likely wouldn’t have just reporting to a bot.
 Still, Grace B and Emma B did a spectacular job, they don’t get distracted or frustrated, they don’t get bored.”

 Sloane is running the mountain with Sarah, the children are going from room to room, empty now, plumbing is still being installed.
 The job is simplified because the baths are essentially identical in most rooms.
 The dorm has a multi use bath, like Arizona.
 A line of showers in one open shower room, soap and shampoo dispensers at little girl height, four water closets, half a dozen sinks.
 The dorm itself is virtually identical to the one in Arizona .
 Canada is different, more lodge style with high ceilings and skylights with retractable covers.
 The snow piles up in winter, we were concerned about leaks.